johnsamuelwrites/ShExStatements/README.md

 $ ./shexstatements.sh --shexj examples/language.csv
 ```

-The outpul will be similiar to:
+The output will be similiar to:

 ```json
 {